rzzzwilson/teensy/analog_input/README.rst

 We do this by controlling the flashing by using a timer and pot changes are noticed via polling in the loop() function.
 This gets tricky as a pot change requires stopping running timers and restarting a flash cycle.
 The result is that when at slow flash rates pot changes pause the flashing.
+A better approach is to set a flag on pot change and get the timer routine to change the flash rate.
+This gives a much smoother *feel* to the change.